c-d-a2/system-info-bash/README.md

 # System Information Script

 ## Overview
 This Bash script gathers detailed system information and outputs it into a timestamped text file.
 It is designed for Linux systems and utilizes a variety of system utilities to collect data about the system's hardware, operating system, and network configuration.
+I'd strongly suggest creating a cronjob to run the script a regular intervals.

 ## Features
 The script collects the following detailed information: